AdobeStock_86643932.jpeg

-Our next board meeting will be at K-Bob's Steakhouse in Clovis.
+Our next board meeting will be at our office in Albuquerque.
 Please RSVP to [email protected] if you plan on attending or join us the day of if you have time.
 Meetings are open to the public.

 **The New Mexico Beef Council collects $1 per animal sold pursuant to the Beef Promotion and Research Act of 1985, known as the Federal Beef Checkoff, and $1 per animal sold pursuant to the State Assessment as passed in 2019 with state law.
 The Federal Beef Checkoff is split between the Cattlemen's Beef Board ($0.50) and the New Mexico Beef Council ($0.50).
 Combining both the state and federal dollars, the New Mexico Beef Council works to increase and protect the demand for beef with promotion, research, advertising, education and more.